mvysny/mvysny.github.io/_posts/2019-1-25-why-is-my-jvm-server-slow.md

 ---
 layout: post
-title: Why Is My App So Slow?
+title: Why Is My JVM Server So Slow?
 ---

 If your server-side JVM app chokes up when serving 20 concurrent users, then there is something